 “The regulars in the U.K are conservative, they are taking their time to make sure the building blocks are in place.
 The initial investees are wealthy families and high net-worth individuals, but the institutional investors will follow.”
 He later told CBD Testers that all of the IPOs were by overseas firms and elaborated on some of the difficulties affecting the homegrown industry.

-“There is no appetite from the Government to grant grant licences for cannabis, there are not enough prescriptions being given through the NHS (National Health Service) and it’s too expensive for private treatment.
+“There is no appetite from the Government to grant licenses for cannabis, there are not enough prescriptions being given through the NHS (National Health Service) and it’s too expensive for private treatment.
 The NHS has to embrace medical cannabis as a credible treatment.

 “However, my view is that the NHS will want to touch, see and feel where their cannabis is coming from and it’s highly likely this will provide opportunities for British businesses.